AshleyRayMaceli/movie-search-app/README.md

 ## Setup/Installation Requirements

 * _Ensure that Android Studio is installed on your machine._
-* _Using the command line, clone the movie-search-android repository to your desktop using the command "git clone https://github.com/AshleyRayMaceli/movie-search-android"_
+* _Using the command line, clone the repository to your desktop using the command "git clone https://github.com/AshleyRayMaceli/movie-search-app"_
 * _The app requires a valid API key from The Movie Database.
 Create an account, get an API Key.
 Then create a gradle.properties file at the top of the directory and enter your API Key as MovieConsumerKey = "XXXXXXXXXXXXXXX"_
 * _Open the package using Android Studio, choose your emulator, and run the app._